Skip to main content

 FAQ

 No. Redaction is structural and based on TTY detection — it cannot be disabled by flags.
-However, you can unlock it temporarily with human confirmation if you genuinely need full PII in a non-interactive context.
+However, you can unlock it temporarily via the browser-based 2FA flow if you genuinely need full PII in a non-interactive context.
+The unlock requires authenticating in the Nexudus admin panel and cannot be automated by agents.

 Tokens are salted per installation and stored in ~/.nexudus/pii-tokens.json.
 If your script runs on a different machine or in a Docker container without that file, tokens won’t resolve.
 The CLI will reject invalid tokens with an error.